Logo Design

 • Expert audit via a consultant or an agency

-Taking advantage of outside perspectives identifies refinements to maximise logo placement effectiveness across the board.
+Taking advantage of outside perspectives identifies refinements to maximise the effectiveness of logo placement across the board.

 If you are struggling to determine the ideal placement in-house, don’t hesitate to consult professional graphic designers.
 Explain your branding objectives, typical use cases, target demographics, etc. Experienced designers likely have clever placement solutions you may never have considered.